 Health Infrastructure Resources

-Health Infrastructure Acronyms and Glossary – this document was developed by HCCA for consumer representatives participating in ACT health infrastructure projects to help them understand frequently used acronyms and terms related to planning, design and construction of health infrastructure.
+Health Infrastructure Acronyms and Glossary (PDF) – this document was developed by HCCA for consumer representatives participating in ACT health infrastructure projects to help them understand frequently used acronyms and terms related to planning, design and construction of health infrastructure.

 Consumer Representative Engagement in Health Infrastructure